John V of Portugal: Marriage

 During his life, Peter II had worked a long time to secure John a marriage with an Austrian archduchess in order to guarantee Portugal's alliance with the Habsburgs.
 John continued these negotiations and finally succeeded in negotiating a deal.
-On 27 June 1707, Fernão Teles da Silva, Count of Vilar Maior, signed a marriage contract with Holy Roman Emperor Joseph I that made official a match between John and the emperor's sister, the Archduchess Maria Anna of Austria.
+On 27 June 1707, Fernão Teles da Silva, Count of Vilar Maior, signed a marriage contract with Holy Roman Emperor Joseph I that made official a match between John and the emperor's sister, the Archduchess Maria Anna of Austria, who was John's first cousin: their mothers were sisters.
 The contract also set the archduchess's dowry at 100,000 crowns, a vast sum for the day.

 The armada that Portugal sent to escort Maria Anna from the Low Countries to Lisbon arrived in the Tagus river estuary on 26 October 1708.
 The flagship, in which Maria Anna travelled, berthed at the docks of the private garden of Ribeira Palace, where John and a party of the kingdom's richest and most powerful nobles met the new queen for the first time.
 The marriage celebrations lasted until 27 December; they were sumptuous and very costly.

 By late 1710, John and Maria Anna had not produced an heir to the throne.
 It had been two years since the couple had been married, and the court was starting to question the future of the House of Braganza.
 In early 1711, the King met with Franciscan Cardinal Nuno da Cunha e Ataíde, High Inquisitor of the Portuguese Inquisition, who told him that if he promised God to build a Franciscan convent in Mafra, God would deliver his long desired heir.
 Accordingly, John promised such a convent if Maria Anna became pregnant before the end of 1711.
 John's wish would come true later that year when Maria Anna gave birth to a daughter, Maria Barbara, on 4 December 1711.

 John and Maria Anna had a successful marriage, but lived largely separate lives.
 Maria Anna devoted herself to preserving the decorum of the royal court and her own religious interests, while John concerned himself with whatever pleased him at the moment.
 John kept many mistresses throughout his royal career, including Filipa de Noronha, Paula de Odivelas, Luísa Inês Antónia Machado Monteiro, Madalena Máxima de Miranda, Inácia Rosa de Távora, and Luísa Clara de Portugal.